SeoliKim/AI-Enhanced-Customer-Interaction-Assistant/README.md

 2. [Project Archtecture](#project-archtecture)

 ## How to test the pre-trained model
--This implementation can only be tested locally
+-This implementation can only be tested locally <br />
--Copy the path of the image you would like to analyze -Run the script in a venv environment using Visual Studio Code -For better results, print only those predictions with the highest accuracy levels
+-Copy the path of the image you would like to analyze <br />
+-Run the script in a venv environment using Visual Studio Code <br />
+-For better results, print only those predictions with the highest accuracy levels <br />